 Chapter 55.
-An API Services Lineup
+An API Services Range

-The important rule of API product management that any major API provider will soon learn is this: don't just ship one specific API; there is always room for a lineup of products, and this lineup is two-dimensional.
+The important rule of API product management that any major API provider will soon learn is this: don't just ship one specific API; there is always room for a range of products, and this range is two-dimensional.